DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 When you first start ES-DE you will be greeted by a welcome screen, this is part of the _configurator_, the ES-DE onboarding interface.
 The configurator is easy to use and will guide you through the necessary setup steps.

 As a first step you need to give ES-DE the required storage access permission or it will not be able to function.
 Just enable the setting and the configurator will proceed to the next step.
-Next you will need to define a application data directory where your settings, scraped media, custom collections and so on will be stored.
+Next you will need to define an application data directory where your settings, scraped media, custom collections and so on will be stored.
 By default this will be placed in the _ES-DE_ directory in the root of your device's internal storage, and this directory will be created for you automatically.

 After this step you need to select a ROMs directory where your game files will be stored, by default this will be named _ROMs_ and will be located in the root of you device's internal storage.
 You can however choose to place this on an SD card if you want to, just change the path using the Android file selector GUI.
-If you do change the path to the SD card you will however need to manually create the ROMs directory as well as to delete the empty directory that was created for you in the built-in storage.
+If you do change the path to the SD card you will however need to manually create the ROMs directory as well as to delete the empty directory that was created for you on the built-in storage.

 The next step is optional, and it's whether to create the game systems directory structure inside your ROMs folder.
 Performing this will also create _systeminfo.txt_ files in each system directory.
 These files contain information about the system such as what file extensions and emulators that are supported.
 They are not mandatory for the app to function, they are only there for your convenience.
 In general it's recommended to create the system directories, although you could remove the ones you don't need afterwards for a slightly faster app startup speed.